• Skip to primary navigation

 Prepare your anchovies by removing their guts, but leave their heads on.

-1. Prepare the and dried kelp (dashima).
+1. Prepare the dried kelp (dashima).
 Gently wipe the dried kelp with a lightly dampened cloth to remove any sand or grit.
 Make sure to keep the white powder on for added flavor.

 1. Soak the dried anchovies and dried kelp.
 In a medium pot, soak the dried anchovies and dried kelp in about 7 cups of water for at least 20 minutes.